universegalaxy1112/instabookembed/README.md

     fitContent: true
 }

+// create a new widget
 const ibEmbed = new InstabookEmbed(options)

+// initialize the widget
+ibEmbed.init();

-// Initiate a reload workflow in the scheduler. ibEmbed.reload();
+// reload the widget
+ibEmbed.reload();

 const onReady = function() {